oxford-arc/arc-software-guide/docs/source/python/anaconda_venv.rst

  !# /bin/bash

- # Load the version of  anaconda you need
+ # Load the version of Anaconda you need
  module load Anaconda3

  # Create an environment in $DATA and give it an appropriate name